THE MOST POPULAR NAVY BLUE PAINT COLOUR IDEAS FOR CABINETS & FRONT DOORS

 12. BENJAMIN MOORE DOWNPOUR BLUE 2063-20

 If you’re looking for a blue with a little more PUNCH to it, Downpour Blue could do the trick!
-While being the STRONGEST, brightest navy blue on this page, Downpour Blue stops shy of being a ‘primary’ blue as it has a subtle bit of gray-black to calm it down…a bit.
+While being the STRONGEST and brightest navy blue on this page, Downpour Blue stops shy of being a ‘primary’ blue as it has a subtle bit of gray-black to calm it down…a bit.

 NOW, do me a favour and compare Downpour Blue to Gentlemans’ Gray and TELL ME that GG doesn’t look blue-green!
 Truth be told, even Downpour Blue can look a wink blue-green.
 Anyways…